Maanya-Arora/Encryption/README.md

 ---

+## From the Quintessence Labs..
+> Funnily, Mahatma Gandhi’s quote fits this perfectly: “First they ignore you (Quantum Computers will never exist), then they
+> laugh at you (really, you can factor the number 35?
+Cool…), then they fight you, then you win”.

+---

 # Are we in danger now?

 The Scientific American doesn't seem to think so.
 An article detailing their understanding writes,